wesbarnett/flask-project/_docs/_setup_pr_template.md

 Hello :wave: @{_username_}!

-Complete the following steps in order to finish setting up your respository.
+Before merging this PR, complete the following steps in order to finish setting up your respository.

 1. Create an ssh key-pair.
 Open <a href="https://8gwifi.org/sshfunctions.jsp" target="_blank">this utility</a>.
 Select: `RSA` and `4096` and leave `Passphrase` blank.
 Click the blue button `Generate-SSH-Keys`.
 Alternatively, create a key pair on your local machine.
 2. Navigate to <a href="https://github.com/{_username_}/{_repo_name_}/settings/secrets" target="_blank">this link</a> and click `Add a new secret`.
 Copy and paste the **Private Key** into the `Value` field.
 This includes the "---BEGIN RSA PRIVATE KEY---" and "--END RSA PRIVATE KEY---" portions.
 In the `Name` field, name the secret `AWS_EC2_KEY`.